afifaniks/RAGent/README.md

 pip install -r requirements.txt
 ```

+### APR Setup
+To setup Agentless, you can either follow their official documentation where they use proprietary LLM like GPT-4o: https://github.com/OpenAutoCoder/Agentless/blob/main/README_swebench.md

+Or, if you want to use it with Ollama, you can use our ported version of Agentless.
+The instruction is provided later in this documentation.

 ## Preprocessing
 For faster processing, we process SWE-bench-Lite dataset into json files.
 This can be done by running: